onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

     * If the user accepts (`yes`), the server's host key is **saved in `~/.ssh/known_hosts`** and used for verification in all future connections.

     * This approach is called **TOFU (Trust On First Use)**—you trust the server the first time, and ensure its identity doesn't change later.
+    * Host Key Verification Methods:

+      1. **TOFU (Trust On First Use)**
+        Accept the host key manually when prompted during the first connection.
+Risky on untrusted networks.

+      2. **Phone-a-Friend**
+        Contact someone who already has access to the server and confirm the server's fingerprint via a secure channel.

+      3. **OOB (Out-of-Band) Verification**
+        Compare the fingerprint out-of-band (e.g., via Slack, secure email, a trusted documentation portal, etc.).

+      4. **Ansible or Configuration Management**
+        Use automation tools like Ansible, Puppet, or Chef to push known host fingerprints into `~/.ssh/known_hosts`.

+      5. **Pre-loading Known Hosts**
+        Populate the `~/.ssh/known_hosts` or `/etc/ssh/ssh_known_hosts` file manually with the correct public key before connecting:

+        ```bash
+        ssh-keyscan server.example.com >> ~/.ssh/known_hosts
+        ```

+      6. **Centralized Trust Models**
+        In enterprises, SSH certificates (using OpenSSH's CA support) can be used where a trusted internal CA signs host keys and clients trust the CA.

   * On subsequent connections: